MystenLabs/narwhal/benchmark/README.md

 ### Step 2.
 Add your SSH public key to your AWS account

 You must now add your *ED25519* SSH public key to your AWS account.

+:warning: Do not use a password to protect your key.
+Doing so will result in `PasswordRequiredException` errors when running `fab` later.

 If you don't have an SSH key, you can create one through Amazon or by using [ssh-keygen](https://www.ssh.com/ssh/keygen/):
 ```
 $ ssh-keygen -t ed25519 -f ~/.ssh/aws
 ```